JaccomoLorenz/godot-camera-control/assets/maujoe.camera_control/README.md

 # Camera Control Script

-An easy "plug and play" camera script for the godot engine 3.0 that provides controls like mouselook, movement and an optional ingame control gui.
+An easy "plug and play" camera script for the godot engine 3 that provides controls like freelook(mouselook), movement and an optional ingame control gui.
 Useful for development and quick tests.

 ### Features:
-- mouselook
+- freelook (mouse/controller/keyboard)
 - movement
+- controller support
 - ingame gui (optional)

 ### Preview: